Rotavirus Infection in Children

 • Treatment includes giving plenty of water, formula, breastmilk, or fluids with electrolytes (sugars and salts).

-• If your child has rotavirus, he or she may not be able to attend daycare or school while ill.
+• If your child has rotavirus, they may not be able to attend daycare or school while ill.

 • At home, good handwashing can prevent the disease from being spread.